HqiTao/CT-crackseg/README.md

 ```

 ### 2. DeepCrack dataset
 The DeepCrack dataset is consist of 537 RGB color images with manually annotated segmentations.
 The images were divided into two main subsets: a training set with 300 images and a testing set with 237 ones.
-And you can download the Deepcrack dataset from [this](https://github.com/yhlleo/DeepCrack) link.
+You can download the Deepcrack dataset from [this](https://github.com/yhlleo/DeepCrack) link.
 ```
 |-- DeepCrack
     |-- train